A Smarter Way to Give

 Immediacy.
 Because the funds are already set aside, donor-advised funds let you donate immediately.
 You don’t have to reconfigure your existing financial plans to give.

 Choice.
 You can decide who will benefit from your donation at any time.
 One way to build a legacy of philanthropy is to set assets aside in a donor-advised fund, then give your children or other members of the family an opportunity to choose a charity.

 Tax optimization.
 Donor-advised funds let you help yourself as you help others.
 Not only do the funds’ investments grow tax-free, but your initial and any future contributions to the fund are deducted from that year’s taxes – a useful benefit if you plan on bunching deductions as part of your tax strategy.

-With the frequency and intensity of natural disasters continuing to increase, getting the most bang for your charitable buck is critical.
+As COVID-19 continues to play havoc with our lives, there is no shortage of organizations that could use your help.
 With donor-advised funds, you can give for both the short and long term in a way that fits into your own plans.